-In the second half of 2012, we raised \$985.9 million of assets under management in our CLOs.
-In 2013, we raised an additional \$596.7 million.
 Management fees for the CLOs are generally 0.50% based on the par value of the collateral and cash held in the CLOs.
-Incentive income from our CLOs is equal to 20% of the excess cash flows due to the holders of the subordinated notes, subject to a stated hurdle rate.
+Incentive income from our CLOs is equal to 20% of the excess cash flows due to the holders of the subordinated notes issued by the CLOs, subject to a stated hurdle rate.